michaelcohen716/mitty/README.md

 Nice!

+You'll also find the Withdraw functionality in this view.
+It's currently WIP.

 * Next, try transferring some Dai to a friend.
 You can transfer to any Ethereum address, regardless of whether the recipient has used Matic.
 The funds will be waiting for them.

 * This transaction is nearly instant, demonstrating the value and utility of Matic's L2 technology.